 Be sure to get certificates for each course you complete, and include all your certifications on your resume, LinkedIn profile, and website.
 Don’t include certificates for each course if you’ve completed a series of courses (e.g. a learning path, vendor certificate, or degree); just include the final certificate for completing the entire series of courses.

-To learn more, please check out my entire series of articles on Getting Started with AI.
+To learn more, please check out my next article in this series: Getting a Job in AI.